Light antiproton-nucleus systems at low energies with the ab initio NCSM/RGM method: NCSM/RGM Results for Light Antiprotonic Nuclei

-In \autoref{fig:p_he3_phase} and \autoref{fig:p_h3_phase}, we present the $\bar{p}-{}^3$He and $\bar{p}-{}^3$H phase shifts, respectively.
+In \myfigsref{fig:p_he3_phase}{fig:p_h3_phase}, we present the $\bar{p}$-${}^3 \mathrm{He}$ and $\bar{p}$-${}^3 \mathrm{H}$ phase shifts, respectively.
 For each target, we show phase shifts from $J=0$ and $J=1$ channels, including both parities.
 A comparison of two calculations at $N_{\rm max}=29$ and 31 indicates satisfactory convergence.
 The differences between the ${}^3$He and ${}^3$H results arise from Coulomb effects and from the slightly different thresholds.
-In addition, the isospin content is different: $\bar{p}-{}^3$He couples to both $T=0$ and $T=1$ components, whereas $\bar{p}-{}^3$H is restricted to $T=1$.
+In addition, the isospin content is different: $\bar{p}$-${}^3 \mathrm{He}$ couples to both $T=0$ and $T=1$ components, whereas $\bar{p}$-${}^3 \mathrm{H}$ is restricted to $T=1$.
 We also observe that the phase shifts are largely governed by the relative orbital angular momentum: $s$- and $p$-wave channels with different total angular momentum and channel spin exhibit similar magnitudes and trends.
 Overall, the real parts of the phase shifts are repulsive in all channels considered, and we find no evidence for low-energy resonant behavior in the energy regime studied, where nuclear breakup can be safely neglected.
 The dependence of these phase shifts on the regulator parameters is discussed in Ref.~\cite{dehghani}.
+The $N_{\text{max}}$ dependence of the ${}^1S^-_0$ and ${}^3S^-_1$ scattering lengths of the ${}^3$H and ${}^3$He antiprotonic systems is summarized in \autoref{tab:p_triton_he3_scat_both}.
+As in the antiprotonic deuteron case, we are able to reach large model spaces for these systems, and the resulting scattering lengths show no visible dependence on $N_{\text{max}}$.
+These two $s$-wave channels have similar values for scattering length.
+Furthermore, the $s$-wave scattering length results of $\bar{p}$-${}^3 \mathrm{He}$ and $\bar{p}$-${}^3 \mathrm{H}$ are close to each other.
+Both real and imaginary parts are smaller in magnitude than $s$-wave values for deuteron.